MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-functions/01-functions-create-vscode-http.md

     ![Screenshot of the dialog box prompting for storage account creation.](./media/01/select-storage-acct.png)

 1. Output from Core Tools is displayed in the **Terminal** panel.
-Your app starts in the **Terminal** panel.
 You can see the URL endpoint of your HTTP-triggered function running locally.

     ![Screenshot of the endpoint of your HTTP-triggered function is displayed in the Terminal panel.](./media/01/run-function-local.png)